 What points earning rate do I get with Co-Op membership?

-For Co-op own branded goods, you’ll earn a massive 5p per £ of spending (equivalent to 5%) – this is absolutely unbeatable against anything else out there.
+For Co-op own branded goods, you’ll earn 2p per £ of spending (equivalent to 2%) – a good rate of return compared to most supermarkets.

 For anything else, you won’t earn anything yourself, but a 1p per £ spend will be donated to a local charity of your choice.

 Good-Excellent.
 If you’re buying those branded goods (and Co-Op has a good range) the payback rate is stronger than most, and the vouchers offered through the Co-op app tend to be on staple good making them useful.
 If you’re not, the donation to charity is at a rate which beats the payout rate from most other schemes, and we like the charitable element of the scheme.

 Here we’re getting into the schemes which are a little more vague, promising miscellaneous benefits but not actually given a standard payout as you spend approach.